Starting our goat herd

 Our milking goat is named Swarley after Barney on the tv show How I Met Your Mother.
 There is an episode where Barney goes to a coffee shop and they write Swarley on his cup instead of Barney.
 Just to go along with the theme of completely botched names, we thought Swarley would be a cute name for our bearded lady goat.

 For our little girl goat, Doug was pushing hard for us to name her "Doug."
-I thought that was too confusing and was advocating the name "Magda."
-We compromised and the little girl goat is now named "Magdoug."
+I thought that was too confusing and for some reason was advocating for the name "Magda."
+We compromised and the little girl goat was named "Magdoug."

 So far the goats have been great!
 I have been milking Swarley twice a day and getting approximately 3lbs of milk a day - which is about 1/3 of a gallon.
 Her milk tastes great and I am getting excited to make cheese out of it!
 I am going to wait until I have about 2 gallons of milk to make cheese though.